MrHands/log-spark/README.md

 | Error    | 3            | `$logError()` | `console.error()`                                  |                                                                                                          |
 | Fatal    | 4            | `$logFatal()` | `throw new Error()` (default) or `console.error()` | Output is prefixed with "[FATAL]" to differentiate it from Error messages when not throwing an exception |
 | Maximum  | 5            | -             | -                                                  | Used to disable options from the configuration settings                                                  |

+Thanks to [TablesGenerator](https://www.tablesgenerator.com/markdown_tables) for an awesome tool to help create this table!

 # Configuration